 If the aforementioned issues weren’t enough to warrant a new design, Galvanometers also pose a critical problem that pertains to the laser intensity of each pass.
 Since the Galvanometer rotates each mirror in two directions it must decelerate and then accelerate to change directions between each pass.
 However, the laser is kept at constant power and when the laser decelerates at the end of each pass it will contact the surface for longer thereby delivering more energy to the bed at those points.
 The major outcome of this gradient in laser intensity is an uneven sinter leading to a variable lattice structure in the completed print.

-The Galvanometer is using a closed loop servo motor that run back and forth and are limited to a rotation speed of about 2500 Hz.
+The Galvanometer is using a closed-loop servo motor that runs back and forth and is limited to a rotation speed of about 2500 Hz.
 This translates to a linear print bed scan speed of about 6 m/sec.
-In addition, there is a 5 microradian location error which translates to 300 micrometer error when using a 360 mm print bed.
+In addition, there is a 5 microradian location error which translates to a 300-micrometer error when using a 360 mm print bed.
 The larger the print bed the larger the error.

 F-Theta Lens Factors

-One of the main contributors to distortion is the Angle Non linearity error: this error is a function of the angle and can range from 0 to about 850 microradians and it’s a function of the angle.
+One of the main contributors to distortion is the Angle Nonlinearity error: this error is a function of the angle and can range from 0 to about 850 microradians and it’s a function of the angle.
+Some suppliers may provide a lens that performs more functions than just f-theta.

 Recent innovations have made Galvanometers virtually obsolete.
 When using a Galvanometer Optic system for SLS printing, the system by definition is limited to a beam diameter larger than 50 micrometers with the best Galvanometer in the market, thereby, limiting the part resolution.
-In recent years, Tecnica has patented a complex Galvanometer-Free Optics System which bypasses the major limitations and causes of distortion seen in optical systems still using Galvanometers.
-The result is a faster, stronger, more precise print.
+In recent years, Tecnica has patented a simplified Galvanometer-Free lens System that eliminates Galvanometer-related Errors The result is a faster, stronger, scalable, and more precise print.